TandohAnthonyNwiAckah/mynotes/README.md

 # BACKEND PART

 For the backend to work perfectly, the following should be followed.
-Make sure ASP.Net Core SDK is downloaded on your system
+Make sure ```ASP.Net Core SDK``` is downloaded on your system.

 ### Test the version of ASP.DOTNET CORE
 ```bash